 Infants & toddlers small enough sit sit in your lap are no charge .
 Small infants are sometimes hard to to fit with life preservers.
 I suggest that if you can to obtain a Coast Guard approved PFD (Personal Floating Device) ahead of time that will fit your infant correctly.
 I have some small Life Jackets but it is possible they may not be the right fit.
 Also keep in mind that small children, usually 8 years old or younger tend to get restless on the longer tours.
 It's like sitting in a car for a long time except there is no restraints.

 When booking your tour keep in mind that weather conditions can effect the quality of your tour.
 For example, In the hot summer time try to book your tour in the morning or late afternoon / evening.
 If there is no breeze it can get pretty hot and sweltering here in the swamp.
-Although its hard to predict weather here in North East Texas I would suggest to keep in mind as well that for tours scheduled in the winter time should be considered also when you schedule your tour.
+For tours scheduled in the winter time the weather should be considered also for when you schedule your tour.
 Most often late morning and early afternoon are your safest bet.
+If the dock and ramp at my tour cabin has ice on them then most likely I will cancel the tour until it melts off, we don't want to slip and slide off into the water.
 If you are the hardy type then feel free to schedule your tour at any time but keep in mind I might be charging you a "I'm burning or freezing my butt off fee!
 Payable before I bring you back out of the swamp!

 Although it does look like a lot of fun for your small child and the parent, please don't dangle and dunk your child over and in the water by their feet, it does attract alligators and in Texas it is against the law to feed the gators.
 Smiles!

 It was told to me me by a close friend of mine that is retired with the Texas Parks and Wildlife that a biologist told him that the alligators most favorite food, and they will even go out of their way to get is..... white poodles!!